 The very process of birth is an apt metaphor for what Chiron stands for: the impossibility of life without suffering.
 As someone “cut” our umbilical cord and we cried through our first earthly breath, we registered that we had been expelled from the Neptunian Eden of our mother’s womb, where all was “perfect” and “one,” and we had been pulled into an “awkward” existence which contained “dualities” carrying an “immortal” soul bound to a “mortal” body.
 This very first “cut” and what we registered immediately afterward is symbolized by Chiron: it represents an aspect of reincarnation we particularly identify as “wounding”, which invokes a sense of “pity” in us, for ourselves and for all creation.

 The Twelve Archetypes:

 For those who do not want to deviate from the perfection of “Twelve Archetypes” Chiron can be best understood as an earthy version of Neptune, less lofty, and more “pitiful” rather than simply “compassionate”.
 Alternatively, Chiron can be understood as a less traumatizing version of Uranus, as the “rupture” it may symbolize is generally “closer” to the edge of “consciousness”, and thus less difficult to work with.
-In other words, Chiron usually symbolizes a “wound” which makes us “softer”, rather than a long-term “trauma” which can emotionally “harden” us as is usually indicated by a challenged Uranus in the birth chart.
+In other words, Chiron usually symbolizes a “wound” that makes us “softer”, rather than a long-term “trauma” that can emotionally “harden” us as is usually indicated by a challenged Uranus in the birth chart.

 In the following posts, I will address Chiron in association with astrological archetypes, offering a basic explanation of the possible meaning(s) of Chiron in the birth chart.